jeffreysalewis/startup/README.md

 ### Simon
-Just finished adding web services on Simon!
+Just finished adding web services, a database, and a secure encrypted login page on Simon!
 Super cool stuff and similar changes coming soon to my startup.